ome/ngff/rfc/wip-tform/index.md

 - SHOULD be able to apply transformations to images;

-Coordinate transformations from array to physical coordinates MUST be stored in multiscales, and MUST be duplicated in the atrributes of the zarr array.
+Coordinate transformations from array to physical coordinates MUST be stored in multiscales, and MUST be duplicated in the attributes of the zarr array.
 Transformations between different images MUST be stored in the attributes of a parent zarr group.
 For transformations that store data or parameters in a zarr array, those zarr arrays SHOULD be stored in a zarr group `"coordinateTransformations"`.